ricbit/puzzles/README.md

 The methods used to solve the puzzles so far:
 * **Exact cover**: an implementation using the Dancing Links algorithm.
+* **Color-controlled covering**: an extension of Exact Cover where items can be assigned colors.
 * **Constraint programming**: A small library I wrote, allowing for arbitrary constraints, and falling back to backtracking when no information can be extracted by manipulating the constraints.
 * **Mixed integer programming**: Programming MIP from scratch is hard, so instead I wrote an easy-to-use C++ frontend to the external library SCIP.
 * **Human-based reasoning**: An expert system encoding rules as a human would solve it.